Second Conditional: sentences, exercises, tests and examples

 If you felt tired, you should rest.

-• The conjunction unless = if not
+• the conjunction unless = if not

 We wouldn’t go unless it were necessary.